- This event has passed.

 7 passionate experts—both from KBR and other institutions—will present their research.
 They have one thing in common: they conduct research on books from the KBR collections.

-During this book history event you will find out all about choir books, madrigals and the challenges book historians are facing.
+During this book history event you will find out all about i10th-century bookbindings, medieval manuscripts, incunabula, schoolbooks, comics and 21st-century translations, as well as the challenges faced by book historians.
 The lectures are in Dutch, French and English.

 Programme